-- The bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly. - The member of staff will listen to all people involved as far as is reasonably possible, to reach as accurate a picture as is possible. - Whilst it is always the aim of any investigation to 'get to the truth', the view point of all parties including those of by-standers must be factored in providing as complete a picture as possible.
-The outcome of any investigation will be based on the balance of probabilities. - If the incident is serious, or appears to form part of a more serious pattern, the member of staff should refer the incident to the Head of Key Stage or the Deputy Head teacher i/c student support. - As laid out in the Positive Behaviour Management Policy the Head of Key Stage will decide whether the incident should be handled at tutor level, Key Stage level or passed to the leadership team. - The Head of Key Stage will generally be responsible for investigating the incident(s) as fully as possible, although other members of staff may be involved if appropriate. - Action will be taken as outlined in the school's Positive Behaviour Management Policy, including a range of appropriate sanctions which may include contacting parents, the involvement of external agencies, an apology, a period of refocussing, fixed term exclusion, a Pastoral Support Plan and, if all strategies have been tried and failed, permanent exclusion. - If appropriate the Police will be involved. - Work will be commenced to help the bully (bullies) change their behaviour. - Any bullying incident will be dealt with on an individual basis, and the school reserves the right to respond in different ways to different circumstances, while ensuring that consistency is preserved as appropriate. - Data on bullying will be recorded and monitored carefully at a Key Stage level.
+- If the incident is serious, or appears to form part of a more serious pattern, the member of staff should refer the incident to the Head of Key Stage or the Deputy Head teacher i/c student support. - The school will decide whether the incident should be handled at tutor level, Key Stage level or passed to the leadership team. - The pastoral team will generally be responsible for investigating the incident(s) as fully as possible, although other members of staff may be involved if appropriate. - Action will be taken including a range of appropriate sanctions which may include contacting parents, the involvement of external agencies, an apology, a period of refocussing, suspension, a Pastoral Support Plan and, if all strategies have been tried and failed, permanent exclusion. - If appropriate the Police will be involved. - Work will be commenced to help the bully (bullies) change their behaviour. - Any bullying incident will be dealt with on an individual basis, and the school reserves the right to respond in different ways to different circumstances, while ensuring that consistency is preserved as appropriate. - Data on bullying will be recorded and monitored carefully at a Key Stage level.
 Patterns and / or trends will be evaluated regularly and action taken as appropriate.